-I was very fortunate to have an enormous amount of help in developing our extensive family tree.
-My interest started from a beautifully illuminated Family Tree drawn on linen pages that fold together into a pigskin binder.
-This traces our male line back to Christian de Wudecrida, meaning Christian from Woodcrythe or more recently Woodcray.
-Woodcray Manor is about a mile south of Wokingham, HERE.
+I am very fortunate to have had help in developing our extensive family tree.
+My interest started from a beautifully illuminated Family ‘Pedigree’ dated 1926 and drawn on linen pages that fold together into a pigskin binder.
+This traces our male line back to Christian de Wudecrida, meaning Christian from Woodcrythe or more recently Woodcray, which is about a mile south of Wokingham – map HERE.

-Christian was my eighteenth great grandfather and was a landowner living in Berkshire in 1228.
+A small Berkshire landowner in 1228, Christian was my 18th great grandfather.
 His son John Symond [1st] is where the family name first emerged.
-The spelling of our family name varied slightly until it finally settled with Thomas Simonds (1700-1765).
+The spelling of our family name varied slightly until it finally gelled with Thomas Simonds (1700-1765).

-The ‘Pedigree’ was, we believe, prepared for George Blackall Simonds by the Herald College of Arms in 1927 and was extensively extended and digitised by Francis May Simonds III in North Carolina over a 30 year period up to 2010, when the ‘baton’ was passed on to me and I have developed it extensively from that solid base.
+The original ‘Pedigree’ was prepared for George Blackall Simonds [Brewering family] and his cousin John Simonds [1846-1929] [Banking & Milling family] by the Herald College of Arms.
+It was digitised then extended by Francis May Simonds III in North Carolina over a 20 year period up to 2010, when the ‘baton’ was passed on to me.
+I have extended it greatly and added many 100’s of images.

-Click HERE for an abridged Family tree.
-[6 MB] It shows the three main branches of the family with whom I maintain contact.
-We have the Brewing & Banking family branches in the UK and one in the USA.
+The old pedigree has been greatly extended from wider family archives & research and is now in digital format.
+The summary below shows the three main branches of the family with whom we maintain contact.
+The brewing & banking family branches in the UK and one in the USA.